-Never tow a vehicle with an automatic transmission from the rear with the front wheels on the ground, as this may cause serious damage to the transmission.
+Never tow from the rear with the front wheels on the ground, as this may cause serious damage to the transmission.
+Do not tow with the key removed or in the "LOCK" position when towing from the rear without a towing dolly.
+The steering lock mechanism is not strong enough to hold the front wheels straight.